Nonlinear reconstruction of features in the primordial power spectrum from large-scale structure: Methodology

+\Yuhao{A functional form of the feature damping is analytically computed in \citet{Vasudevan:2019ewf} and \citet{Beutler:2019ojk} to be a Gaussian. \Baojiu{We} combine it with \Baojiu{the} oscillatory feature model \Baojiu{described above, in order} to directly fit the wiggle pattern $\Yuhao{O}_{\rm rw}$. \Baojiu{The fitting function that is used to described the damped wiggles is given by} }

 where $\zeta(z)$ is the damping parameter that depends on the redshift $z$.
-For the fitting of each {measured $P_{\rm rw}(k)$}, we let $\omega$, $\phi$ and $\zeta$ be the free parameters because $\omega$ and $\phi$ play an essential role in determining the position of the peaks, and $\zeta$ quantifies the extent of the damping effect.
-The parameters $A$ and $m$ are taken to be their theoretical values in Table~\ref{tab1}.
-We apply the least-squares estimator to obtain the best-fit parameters by minimising
+For the fitting of each {measured \Yuhao{$O_{\rm rw}(k)=P_{\rm w}(k)/P_{\rm nw}(k)-1$}}, we let $\omega$, $\phi$ and $\zeta$ be the free parameters because $\omega$ and $\phi$ play an essential role in determining the position of the peaks, and $\zeta$ quantifies the extent of the damping effect.
+The parameters $A$ and $m$ are taken to be their theoretical values in Table~\ref{tab1}. {In principle, $A$ is also a free parameter here and should be allowed to vary in our parameter fitting.
+We have explicitly checked this 4-parameter fitting and found that, compared with the 3-parameter fitting, in the vast majority of cases of Table \ref{tab2}, the best-fit values of $\omega$ and $\phi$ are not more accurate, which is as expected.
+There is a degeneracy between the amplitude $A$ and the damping scale $\zeta$, with the fitted values of the latter having larger uncertainties in the case of the 4-parameter fitting.
+Since for our forecast work the value of $\zeta$ is more important, we stick with the results obtained from the 3-parameter fitting.}